Hugh Panaro

-Hugh Panaro (born February 19, 1964) is an American actor and singer known for his work on Broadway.
+Hugh Panaro (born February 19, 1964) is an American actor and singer.
+He is best known for his work in Broadway stage musicals, most well known for his role in The Phantom of the Opera, being in over 2,000 performances in the Broadway production.

+His most recent stage performances have been Off-Broadway as the title role in the 2018 revival of Sweeney Todd: The Demon Barber of Fleet Street and in 2025 he reprised his role of The Phantom in the immersive revival in New York City.

 Early life

 Hugh Panaro was born in Philadelphia, Pennsylvania and resided in the East Oak Lane section of the city with his family.
 As a schoolchild, he attended St. Helena’s parochial school in the adjoining Philadelphia neighborhood of Olney.
 He played organ for the parish church from age twelve.
 Panaro graduated from La Salle College High School, in Springfield (Montgomery County, Pennsylvania) in 1982.

 Career

-Having a love for animals since childhood, he considered becoming a veterinarian, an ambition which was never fulfilled as he fell in love with theater after having seen his first Broadway musical, starring fellow Philadelphian Andrea McArdle, as an adolescent.
-Hugh appeared in high school productions of Godspell and Pippin, as well as numerous regional and dinner theater productions throughout his teen years; with his first stage role being Friedrich in The Sound of Music.
+Having a love for animals since childhood, he considered becoming a veterinarian, an ambition which was never fulfilled as he fell in love with theater after having seen his first Broadway musical, starring fellow Philadelphian and friend Andrea McArdle, as an adolescent.
+Panaro appeared in high school productions of Godspell and Pippin, as well as numerous regional and dinner theater productions throughout his teen years; with his first stage role being Friedrich in The Sound of Music.
 He began performing at the age of 13 and studied voice with Robert Grooters at the Boyer College of Music and Dance at Temple University.

-His pre-Broadway and regional roles include 'Mary Sunshine' in Chicago, and the lead in Jesus Christ Superstar.
+His pre-Broadway and regional roles include 'Mary Sunshine' in Chicago (musical) and Jesus Christ in Jesus Christ Superstar.
 He made his Broadway debut as Marius in Les Misérables, a role he originated in the first U.S. national touring company.
-Hugh created the roles of Buddy in Side Show and Julian in Jule Styne's last musical, The Red Shoes.
+Panaro created the roles of Buddy in Side Show and Julian in Jule Styne's last musical, The Red Shoes.
 He made his West End debut in the original London company of Harold Prince's Show Boat as Ravenal, the role he played on Broadway and in Toronto.